-Why is product placement important?
+What is product placement and why is it important?

 Where you place your products within your store has a huge influence on the buying habits of your customers.
 There’s a reason why every supermarket displays their fresh fruit and vegetables at the front of the store, and a range of snacks by their checkouts.
 You may also have noticed that the big brands are placed in the centre of shelves, while budget brands are generally placed on the bottom shelf - but why?